 - General Collection: Use our online catalog, NUsearch, to find circulating materials such as books, scores, and recordings.

-- Northwestern performance recordings: Northwestern faculty recitals, faculty master classes, and performances by School of Music ensembles are accessible at the Music Library.
-Performances since 1995 can be located in NUsearch; performances prior to 1995 can be located by consulting the card file in the Music Listening Center.
+- Northwestern performance recordings: Northwestern faculty recitals, faculty master classes, and performances by School of Music ensembles are accessible at the Music Library, either digitally or via CD.
+Performances from 1995 onward can be located in NUsearch; performances from 2006 - 2016 are available in digital format to the Northwestern community via the AV Repository.
 See the Find and Use Materials page for information about circulation and reproduction of these recordings.